 Marvel Studios hoped to introduce their multiple heroes to movie audiences through phase one.

-Long-standing comic book heroes such as Iron Man, the Incredible Hulk, Captain America, Thor, Hawkeye, and the Black Widow got their shot at being framed in film.
+Long-standing comic book heroes got their shot at being framed in film.
+We all know them, Iron Man, the Incredible Hulk, Captain America, Thor, Hawkeye, and the Black Widow.

 It’s the start of a movement that began with the X-Men and Nolans Batman, and that has brought comic books to the mainstream.

-Phase one was intended as an introduction to a wider multiverse of possibilities and consists of all the movies released up to 2012 and culminates with the Avengers.
+Phase one was intended as an introduction to a wider multiverse of possibilities.
+Phase one consists of all the movies released up to 2012 and culminates with the Avengers.